 Dear Japan MIC,

-IEEE 802 LAN/MAN Standards Committee (LMSC) thanks MIC for issuing the consultation “Request for comments on Japan’s positions on the 2023 World Radiocommunication Conference (WRC-23)” and the opportunity to provide feedback on this topic.
+IEEE 802 LAN/MAN Standards Committee (LMSC) thanks Japan Ministry of Internal Affairs and Communications (MIC)for issuing the consultation “Request for comments on Japan’s positions on the 2023 World Radiocommunication Conference (WRC-23)” and the opportunity to provide feedback on this topic.
 The Consultation is an important mechanism for soliciting feedback that will provide MIC with the information necessary.

 IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
 We also produce standards for wired ethernet networks, and technologies produced by implementers of our standards are critical for all networked applications today.